Lextherius/login-demo-documentation/README.md

     ```
     npm install aws-amplify
     ```
-3. then add the following code into your index.js
+3. Then add the following code into your index.js
     ```javascript
     // src/index.js
     import Amplify from 'aws-amplify'
     import config from './aws-config'
     Amplify.configure(config)
     ```
-4. replace your app.js with the following code
+4. Replace your app.js with the following code
     ```javascript
     // src/App.js
     // import useEffect hook